 Pigs are social1 and intelligent2 animals, who naturally live in family groups3 and are arguably smarter than dogs4.
 Yet on factory farms, these sentient beings are treated like machines on a production line.

-Most pregnant pigs in Australia are confined to lives of chronic suffering in sow stalls.
-These are small metal and concrete cages that are barely larger than the mother pig’s body; she can’t even turn around.
+In Australia, pregnant pigs are permitted by law to spend a significant portion of their lives confined to sow stalls.5 These are small metal and concrete cages that are barely larger than the mother pig’s body; restricting her so she can’t even turn around.6

-The science confirms what our common sense tells us: sow stalls cause physical and psychological harm to mother pigs.
-These devices prevent natural behaviours like exploring and socialising with other pigs,5 and can inflict skin abrasions when sows press up against the metal bars.6 Sow stalls often lead to serious health problems, including reduced bone strength and muscle weight,7 impaired locomotion and severe lameness.8
+Permanent confinement within sow stalls can frustrate many of a pig’s natural behaviours like exploring and socialising with other pigs,9 and can inflict skin abrasions when sows press up against the metal bars.10 Sow stalls often lead to serious health problems, including reduced bone strength and muscle weight,11 impaired locomotion and severe lameness.12

-Piglets in factory farms are taken away from their mothers prematurely; a stressful experience that causes a high incidence of clinical disease and diarrhoea.14 Male piglets are routinely castrated without pain relief, a practice so painful that it can provoke trembling and vomiting.15 Piglets’ teeth are often clipped without anaesthetic and this can cause up to 15 days of extreme pain.16
+Not long after birth, male piglets are routinely castrated without pain relief, a practise so painful that it can provoke trembling and vomiting.34 Piglets’ teeth are often clipped without anaesthetic and this can cause up to 15 days of extreme pain.35

-Pigs produced for meat on a factory farm generally spend their whole lives indoors.
-They are housed in crowded, concrete-floored pens with no natural materials.
-Scientific research proves that some factory-farmed pigs suffer prolonged depression because they are denied natural light, space and the opportunity to forage for food in natural surroundings.17
+The pigs who are raised for their meat on factory farms, known as ‘porkers’, generally spend their whole lives indoors.
+Porkers are housed in crowded, concrete-floored pens with no natural materials.
+Research shows that some factory farmed pigs suffer prolonged depression because they are denied natural light, space and the opportunity to forage for food in natural surroundings.36